IPhone 11: Hardware

 The iPhone 11, along with the iPhone 11 Pro, uses Apple's A13 Bionic processor, which contains a third-generation neural engine.
 It has three internal storage options: 64 GB, 128 GB, and 256 GB.
 It also has 4 GB of RAM.
 The iPhone 11 has an IP68 water- and dust-resistant rating along with dirt and grime, and is water-resistant up to 2 m (6.6 ft) for 30 minutes.
 However, the manufacturer's warranty does not cover liquid damage to the phone.
 Also, like previous iPhones, both phones do not have a headphone jack, and initially came with wired EarPods with a Lightning connector, although Apple no longer includes these with any device.
 The iPhone 11 is the first smartphone with built-in ultra wideband hardware, via its Apple U1 chip.

 Display

-The iPhone 11 has a 6.1 in IPS LCD with a resolution is 1792 × 828 pixels (1.4 megapixels) at a pixel density of 326 PPI with a maximum brightness of 625 nits and a 1400:1 contrast ratio and it is equivalent to the iPhone XR.
+The iPhone 11 has a 6.1 in IPS LCD with a resolution of 1792 × 828 pixels (1.4 megapixels) at a pixel density of 326 PPI with a maximum brightness of 625 nits and a 1400:1 contrast ratio and it is equivalent to the iPhone XR.
 It supports Dolby Vision, HDR10, True-Tone, and a wide color gamut.
 As with the iPhone 11 Pro, XR, XS, and X, the display has a notch at the top for the TrueDepth camera system and the speaker.
 The display has an oleophobic coating, making it fingerprint-resistant.
 Apple announced in September 2019 that both the iPhone 11 and iPhone 11 Pro would show a warning notification if a display were replaced with an unauthorized part.
 Apple stated that problems with the phone could arise if the wrong parts or procedures were used during the repair process.